aimacode/aima-java/trunk/aima-core/README.txt

-= Change History (Update in reverse chronological order) = 0.9.13-UBUNTU-Fixes : 19 Dec 2010 :<br>
+= Change History (Update in reverse chronological order) = 0.9.14-Probability-and-Logic-Fixes : 20 Mar 2011 :<br>
+  * Resolved Issue 58, related to forward-backward algorithm.
+  * Fixed defect in Unifier that would cause incorrect unifications in particular edge cases (which would cause unsound proofs).
+  * Fixed defect in resolution proof step output, that would show an incorrect unification.
+In addition, updated proof step information to make easier to read.

+0.9.13-UBUNTU-Fixes : 19 Dec 2010 :<br>
   * Resolved Issue 56, related to compilation and test failures on Ubuntu platform.
   * Propositional ask-tell logic fixed using DPLL.